 - How many hours of continuing education did you elect to pursue in order to maintain a certification?

-- How many different techniques and skills did you receive hands-on experience in?
+- How many different techniques and skills did you receive hands-on experience in through previous positions, internships, or volunteer experience?

 - What types of industry issues or topics did your courses cover?